 - IPM does not preclude the use of pesticides.
-However, pesticides should be viewed as one of the many tools used to minimize pest problems. - IPM involves both prevention keeping the pest from becoming a problem and suppression reducing the pest numbers or damage to an acceptable level.

-- A pest-control strategy using pesticides should be used only when the pest is causing or is expected to cause more damage than what can be reasonably and economically tolerated. - Pesticides are designed to control or alter the behavior of pests.
-When, where, and how they can be used safely and effectively is a matter of considerable public interest. - Pesticides should be evaluated on effectiveness against the pest, mode of action, life stage of the pest, personnel hazards, non-target effects, potential off-site movement, and cost. - A control strategy should be implemented that reduces the pest numbers to an acceptable level while minimizing harm to non-targeted organisms. - Always follow the directions on the label.
+However, pesticides should be viewed as one of the many tools used to minimize pest problems. - A pest-control strategy using pesticides should be used only when the pest is causing or is expected to cause more damage than what can be reasonably and economically tolerated or when the pre-determined thresholds are met. - Pesticides are designed to control or alter the behavior of pests.
+When, where, and how they can be used safely and effectively is a matter of considerable public interest. - Pesticides should be evaluated on effectiveness against the pest, mode of action, life stage of the pest, personnel hazards, non-target effects, potential offsite movement, and cost. - Always follow the directions on the label.
 These directions have been developed after extensive research and field studies on the chemistry, biological effects, and environmental fate of the pesticide.
 The label is the single most important document in the use of a pesticide.
 State and federal pesticide laws require following label directions!